darkoverlordofdata/doran-dark/readme.md

 # dark framework

-a java/dotnet mashup inspired framework in c.
+runtime inspired by objective-c, with a java/dotnet inspired framework mashup.

-designed to be called directly from c or vala.
+Uses clang with xtensions and c99.

 ### testing